Amazons: Roman and ancient Egyptian records

 Virgil's characterization of the Volsci warrior maiden Camilla in the Aeneid borrows from the myths of the Amazons.
 Philostratus, in Heroica, writes that the Mysian women fought on horses alongside the men, just as the Amazons.
 The leader was Hiera, wife of Telephus.
 The Amazons are also said to have undertaken an expedition against the Island of Leuke, at the mouth of the Danube, where the ashes of Achilles were deposited by Thetis.
 The ghost of the dead hero so terrified the horses, that they threw off and trampled upon the invaders, who were forced to retreat.
-Virgil touches on the Amazons and their queen Penthesilea in his epic Aeneid (around 20 BC).
+Virgil touches on the Amazons and their queen Penthesilea in his epic Aeneid (around 20 BCE).

 The biographer Suetonius had Julius Caesar remark in his De vita Caesarum that the Amazons once ruled a large part of Asia.
-Appian provides a vivid description of Themiscyra and its fortifications in his account of Lucius Lucinius Lucullus' Siege of Themiscyra in 71 BC during the Third Mithridatic War.
+Appian provides a vivid description of Themiscyra and its fortifications in his account of Lucius Licinius Lucullus's Siege of Themiscyra in 71 BCE during the Third Mithridatic War.

-An Amazon myth has been partly preserved in two badly fragmented versions around historical people in 7th century BC Egypt.
+An Amazon myth has been partly preserved in two badly fragmented versions around historical people in 7th century BCE Egypt.
 The Egyptian prince Petechonsis and allied Assyrian troops undertook a joint campaign into the Land of Women, to the Middle East at the border to India.
 Petechonsis initially fought the Amazons, but soon fell in love with their queen Sarpot and eventually allied with her against an invading Indian army.
 This story is said to have originated in Egypt independently of Greek influences.